jakub0628/Emojify-Google-Calendar-and-Tasks/README.md

 # Usage

+1. Create a new project in [Google Cloud Developer Console](https://console.cloud.google.com) - this will be necessary for authentication later
-1. Create a new [Apps Script](https://script.google.com/home) project
+2. Create a new [Apps Script](https://script.google.com/home) project - this is where all the actual code and triggers will be
-2. In the *Editor* tab:
+3. In the *Editor* tab:
     -  Upload all the project files - `Emojify.gs`, `Calendar.gs` and `Tasks.gs`
     -  Add and authenticate Calendar and Tasks services
-3. Automate script execution - In the *Triggers* tab create a time-driven trigger running `main` every minute
+4. Automate script execution - In the *Triggers* tab create a time-driven trigger running `main` every minute
+5. Done!